 - Florida Weapon and Firearm Charges Resource Center

 - Carrying Concealed Weapons: Fla.
-Stat. § 790.01 – In Florida, to carry a concealed firearm or other weapon, you must have a license for concealed carry or be eligible personnel, such as a police officer.
-Otherwise, carrying a concealed weapon on your person is a misdemeanor and carrying a concealed firearm is a felony.
-Self-defense chemical sprays and nonlethal stun guns or electric devices can be concealed, unless used in the commission of an offense.
+Stat. § 790.01 – In Florida, to carry a concealed firearm or weapon, you must have a license for concealed carry or be eligible personnel, such as a police officer.
+Otherwise, carrying a concealed weapon on your person is a misdemeanor, and carrying a concealed firearm is a felony.
+Self-defense chemical sprays and nonlethal stun guns or electric devices can be concealed unless used in the commission of an offense.

 - Possession of a Weapon without License: Fla.
 Stat. § 790.01 – Under the Second Amendment, it is lawful for a Floridian to have in his or her personal possession a firearm or other weapon, including lethal electric devices.
 This can be done without a license if the gun or weapon is kept on the owner’s private property.
 Once the weapon enters the public concealed on the person who has no license, then it is considered possession of a weapon without a license, which is punishable as a felony for a firearm and a misdemeanor for other weapons.

 - Possession of a Weapon by a Felon: Fla.
 Stat. § 790.23 – It is against the law in Florida for a felon who has not had his or her civil rights restored to own or have in his or her care, custody, possession, or control any firearm, ammunition, or electric weapon or device.
 It is also an offense for a felon to carry a concealed weapon, including a tear gas gun, chemical weapon, or other device.
 By this statute, felon means:

 - Adjudicated delinquent as a juvenile of a felony offense in Florida, is under 24